hashicorp/katakoda/consul-secure-acl-vault-hashiconf/step4.md

 }
 ```

+Verify that the token is created correctly in Consul by
+looking it up by its accessor.

+First store the token's accessor ID into an environment variable:

 `export CONSUL_SERVER_ACCESSOR=$( cat ./assets/secrets/acl-vault-consul_server.json | jq -r ".data.accessor")`{{execute T1}}

-Verify that the token is created correctly in Consul by
-looking it up by its accessor:
+Then query Consul for a token with that accessor ID:

 `consul acl token read -id ${CONSUL_SERVER_ACCESSOR}`{{execute T1}}